 Archery on the rise in NYC

-The U.S. men’s Olypmic team won silver at London 2012, and “The Hunger Games” film broke box office records.
+MONOCLE 24: The U.S. men’s Olypmic team won silver at London 2012, and “The Hunger Games” film broke box office records.
 The main character was a highly skilled archer – so could she be a new Robin Hood for today’s generation?
-This story was broadcast on Monocle 24 radio.

 Interview: Pat Kiernan on the New York media world

-One of the most familiar faces in New York television is Pat Kiernan.
+MONOCLE 24: One of the most familiar faces in New York television is Pat Kiernan.
 He’s anchored the morning show on NY1 – a 24-hour news channel – for the last 15 years, and it’s become an essential way to start the day for many in the city.
-This interview was broadcast on Monocle 24 Radio.

 The Aftermath of Superstorm Sandy

-France 24: Reporting live from New York early on October 30, after a deadly tropical storm devastated the city and surrounding states.
+FRANCE 24 / LIVE: Reporting from New York early on October 30, after a vicious tropical storm devastated the city and surrounding states.

 Interview: Todd Gitlin on Occupy and the election

-Occupy Wall Street may have all but disappeared from the news, but Professor Gitlin – author of a book about the campaign – believes its impact on political discourse has been significant, and could shape policy in a second Obama administration.
-This interview was broadcast on Monocle 24 Radio.
+MONOCLE 24: Occupy Wall Street may have all but disappeared from the news, but Professor Gitlin – author of a book about the campaign – believes its impact on political discourse has been significant, and could shape policy in a second Obama administration.

 NYC to expand outdoor gym provision

-“Playgrounds for adults” have been around since the 1930s, but only recently began appearing in New York parks.
+CNN: “Playgrounds for adults” have been around since the 1930s, but only recently began appearing in New York parks.
 Now, the city plans to roll out 24 new facilities over the next 18 months – after a successful space was opened near Yankee Stadium in the Bronx.
-This story was broadcast on CNN.

 Cash-strapped towns cancel July 4 fireworks

-As towns and cities across the United States are plagued by harsh weather and a harsher economy, many have been forced to abandon traditional Independence Day celebrations.
+CNN: As towns and cities across the United States are plagued by harsh weather and a harsher economy, many have been forced to abandon traditional Independence Day celebrations.
 But in New Rochelle, NY, a lifeline appeared from the unlikeliest of sources.
-This story was broadcast on CNN.

 Thousands march in silence against NYPD’s “Stop and Frisk”

-Last year, nearly 685,000 people were stopped by officers in cases that ended with no meaningful charge, according to police department statistics.
+CNN: Last year, nearly 685,000 people were stopped by officers in cases that ended with no meaningful charge, according to police department statistics.
 Of these, 87% were African-American or Latino.
-This story was published by CNN.

 The Half King: A refuge for New York journalists

-Reporters from far and wide flock to the world’s media capital in search of stories and opportunities.
+MONOCLE 24: Reporters from far and wide flock to the world’s media capital in search of stories and opportunities.
 Twelve years ago, three journalists decided to create a place for this community to hang out, share secrets and enjoy good food and drink – all under one roof.
-This story was broadcast on Monocle 24 Radio.

 In El Barrio, a New Bookstore Is Counting on Its Community

-Undaunted by the withering publishing industry, a woman with a passion for literature has opened a Latino bookstore in East Harlem.
-This story was published in The New York Times.
+THE NEW YORK TIMES: Undaunted by the withering publishing industry, a woman with a passion for literature has opened a Latino bookstore in East Harlem.

 Occupy protesters target Frieze art fair

-On May 4-7, thousands of visitors flocked to Randall’s Island in New York for the city’s first ever Frieze art fair.
-Galleries reported promising profits during a sellout weekend, but on Sunday afternoon, a small group of activists and artists gathered outside to make a noisy stand about commercialization of the creative world.
+MONOCLE 24: On May 4-7, thousands of visitors flocked to Randall’s Island in New York for the city’s first ever Frieze art fair.
+Galleries reported promising profits during a sellout weekend, but on Sunday afternoon, a small group of activists and artists gathered outside to make a noisy stand about commercialization of the creative world....